scoskey/m0037/notes.md

 **Definition** Let $v$ be a truth assignment and let $\Sigma$ be a set of well-formed formulas.
 We say $v\models\Sigma$, read "$v$ satisfies $\Sigma$", if for all $\sigma\in\Sigma$ we have $v\models\sigma$.

-We may use this to generalise semantic implications to sets as well.

 **Definition** Let $\Sigma$ be a set of well-formed formulas, and $\alpha$ be a well-formed formula.
 We say $\Sigma\models\alpha$ if for every truth assignment $v$, if $v\models\Sigma$ then $v\models\alpha$.

 **Example** In lectures we will present one or two examples of semantic implications where the left-hand side is a set of formulas.

+The semantic implication $\Sigma\models\alpha$ is more interesting when $\Sigma$ is infinite (why is this?).
+The next result states that even when $\Sigma$ is infinite, just a finite subset of $\Sigma$ is needed.

 **Theorem** (The compactness theorem).
 Let $\Sigma$ be a set of well-formed formulas.
 If $\Sigma\models\alpha$, then there exists a finite subset $\Sigma_0\subset\Sigma$ such that $\Sigma_0\models\alpha$.

-The compactness theorem for propositional logic is one of the cornerstones of the theory, as is the more general compactness theorem for first order logic.
+The compactness theorem for propositional logic is one of the cornerstones of the theory, as will be the more general compactness theorem for first order logic.
 The name of the compactness theorem is due to its relationship to the idea of compactness in analysis, something which will become a little clearer later on.

 The compactness theorem can be restated as a statement about consistency.